Our Events

 Subud Centre, Lewes BN7 2DS

 Quantum physics is a fundamental theory that describes the behaviour of nature at and below the scale of atoms.
 Celebrating 100 years since initial developments, the United Nations proclaimed 2025 as the International Year of Quantum Science and Technology.
-As part of these celebrations I will introduce how quantum physics is essential to our understanding of the Cosmos, focussing on two examples.
-First, the process of nuclear fusion is responsible for the majority energy generation in stars; however the temperatures in stellar interiors are too low for this to happen “classically”.
-However, the phenomenon of quantum tunnelling enables atomic nuclei to fuse even if they don’t have required energies.
+In this talk, Prof Stephen Wilkins will introduce how quantum physics is essential to our understanding of the Cosmos, focusing on two examples.
+First, the process of nuclear fusion is responsible for the majority of energy generation in stars, but the temperatures in stellar interiors are too low for this to happen 'classically'.
+However, the strange phenomenon of quantum tunnelling enables atomic nuclei to fuse even though they don't have the required energies.
 Second, our Universe is replete with structures in the form of planets, stars, galaxies and clusters.
-These structures are thought to caused by amplification by the process of inflation of minuscule quantum fluctuations present in the very early Universe.
+These structures are thought to have been caused by the inflation of minuscule quantum fluctuations present in the very early Universe.
 Everyone is welcome.
 Non-members £4.

 4th March 2026